- Who is a Mutual Fund Distributor?

 On the other hand, a mutual agent/distributor can help investors to manage their mutual fund portfolio more efficiently.
 The mutual fund distributors have enough knowledge and experience as they work in the financial market.
 Therefore, with continuous portfolio monitoring, they advise timely changes to the investor’s portfolio.

 However, many investors invest in different mutual fund schemes where they do not have time to track them.
 There are various products available across the different asset classes.
-Therefore, a professional can help investors for proper asset allocation.
+Therefore, a professional offering financial advisory services can help investors with proper asset allocation.
 Also, they help in investing in products as per the investor’s financial goals and time horizon.

 Check Out Financial Regulators in India